jgm/citeproc/README.md

 The signature of `parseStyle` may not be self-evident: the first argument is a function that takes a URL and retrieves the text from that URL.
-This is used to fetch the "indendent parent" of a dependent style.
+This is used to fetch the "independent parent" of a dependent style.
 You can supply whatever function you like: it can search your local file system or fetch the content via HTTP.
 If you're not using dependent styles, you can get by with `\_ -> return mempty`.